 Foodie Favorites from A to Z – Tom & Bingo’s Bar-B-Q

-As an 8-year-old, Dwayne Clanton can clearly recall standing on a pickle can and chopping onions at his dad, Tom’s, restaurant – Tom & Bingo’s Bar-B-Q. Fast forward more than 50 years, Dwayne is still chopping up ingredients, but now he stands directly behind the front counter slicing brisket for his customers in the restaurant he now calls his own.
+As an 8-year-old, Dwayne Clanton would stand on a pickle can and chop onions at his dad, Tom’s, restaurant – Tom & Bingo’s Bar-B-Q. More than 50 years later, Dwayne still chopped his own ingredients, but instead, stood directly behind the front counter to slice brisket for his customers in the restaurant he called his own.

 The restaurant quickly grew and eventually there was a Tom & Bingo’s Bar-B-Q in Abilene, two in Amarillo and three in Lubbock.
 But as Tom aged, he decided to simplify his life and chose to own and operate just one location in Lubbock.
 In 1982, Dwayne’s dad gave him the opportunity to buy the Lubbock operation and the rest is history.

-The secret to Tom & Bingo’s continued success is Dwayne still serves up the same great barbecue as his dad, but with the minor addition of his jalapeno cheese sausage.
-Six days a week he begins preparing the meat at 2 p.m. and checks it every four hours until he begins serving customers at 11 a.m. the next day.
-While his lips are sealed when it comes to the exact ingredients, he does divulge his decision to cook with hickory wood instead of mesquite.
+The secret to Tom & Bingo’s continued success is serving up the same great barbecue, but with the minor addition of a jalapeno cheese sausage.
+Six days a week, they begin preparing the meat at 2 p.m. and check it every four hours until serving customers at 11 a.m. the next day.
+While their lips are sealed when it comes to the exact ingredients, Tom & Bingo’s does divulge the decision to cook with hickory wood instead of mesquite.

-Another key element is the Tom & Bingo’s Bar-B-Q sauce, the perfect mixture of sweet and hot with a vinegar base.
+Another key element to their success is the Tom & Bingo’s Bar-B-Q sauce, the perfect mixture of sweet and hot with a vinegar base.
 Tom & Bingo’s fans have reason to rejoice now that the sauce is available for purchase at United Supermarkets in Lubbock, Amarillo, Plainview and Canyon.

 I had the opportunity to indulge in the chopped brisket sandwich during my visit to Tom & Bingo’s.
 The bread was perfectly toasted and the meat was both tender and juicy.
 Once you add the Tom & Bingo’s Bar-B-Q sauce, you have made it to barbecue heaven.
 Another must try is the jalapeno cheese sausage, which is available in a sandwich or wrap.
 While most sausage tends to have a tougher skin, this is tender and makes a nice little pop when you bite into it.

-But don’t just take my word for it.
+Don’t just take my word for it.
 This barbecue joint has made Texas Monthly magazine’s “Top 50 Barbecue Joints in Texas” list twice and has also been featured on the popular TV series “Texas Country Reporter.”
-My only request is that you let Dwayne know who sent you when you decide to stop in and satisfy your barbecue cravings!
+My only request is that you let the staff know who sent you when you decide to stop in and satisfy your barbecue cravings!

 Tom & Bingo’s Fast Facts: